globus/globus-sdk-python/docs/authorization/login_flows.rst

 Local Server
 ------------

-A LocalServerLoginFlowManager drives more automated but less portable login flows compared with its command line counterpart.
+A LocalServerLoginFlowManager drives more automated, but less portable, login flows compared with its command line counterpart.
 When run, rather than printing the authorization URL, the manager will open it in the user's default browser.
 Alongside this, the manager will start a local web server to receive the auth code upon completion of the login flow.

-This provides a more user-friendly login experience as there is no manually copy/pasting of links and codes but also requires that  the python process is running in an environment with access to a supported browser.
-This flow is not suitable for headless environments (e.g., while ssh-ed into a cluster node).
+This provides a more user-friendly login experience as there is no manually copy/pasting of links and codes.
+It also requires however that the python process be running in an environment with access to a supported browser.
+As such, this flow is not suitable for headless environments (e.g., while ssh-ed into a cluster node).

 .. warning::